This unique ingredient is hard to replace, but there are a few options! Here’s the best garlic substitute to use in all your cooking.

 What about jarred minced garlic?
 We don’t love this as a garlic substitute: it has an odd aftertaste and just doesn’t quite do the job (in our opinion).
 If you must use it, you can use ½ teaspoon jarred minced garlic to replace 1 fresh garlic clove.
 Just don’t tell us you did!

-2. Chives (pasta, mashed potatoes, vegetables).
+2. Chives or green onion (pasta, mashed potatoes, vegetables).

 Another good garlic substitute?
 Chives.
 Chives have a light onion-y garlic flavor that evokes the savory scent of garlic.
 They’re part of the same plant family as garlic!
 It’s not perfect, but it’s close.
 This works well in a pasta with fresh garlic, mashed potatoes, and other vegetable dishes.
 Here’s the ratio to follow: